Kong/docs.konghq.com/app/gateway/2.8.x/plan-and-deploy/security/secrets-management/reference-format.md

 #### Secret ID

-The `secret-id` is used as an identifier in case the vault uses a nested datastructure.
+The `secret-id` is used as an identifier in case the vault uses a nested data structure.

 #### Secret Key